LeaderNess · IFS Inner Work

 Emergency Blocker • Discharge

-Core wound: pleasure-seeking fills what was withheld — relief through stimulation
+What drives it: pleasure-seeking fills what was withheld — relief through stimulation

 “I shop / scroll / seek stimulation until the feeling of not being enough goes away.”